It’s not cheap being young. If you’re under 25 and you’ve noticed you’re paying quite a bit for car insurance, it’s not a coincidence.

 More often than not, insurance companies will give you a discount if you purchase two or more types of insurance together.

+Most people tend to go for a home and auto insurance bundle.
 If you’ve moved out of your parent’s house, are you renting an apartment?
 If you have renters insurance, consider bundling it with your auto insurance under the same company.

 This can get you a discount, but that shouldn’t stop you from shopping around.
 There’s still a possibility that buying policies from different insurance companies can save you more money.